MajorcaDevs/mdbackup/docs/configuration.md

 }
 ```

-The configuration file must be located in `config/config.json`.
-It is recommended to put inside `config` folder other configuration files (like API tokens) or use a secret provider directly.
+The configuration file must be located in the configuration folder and can be a json or yaml file.
+By default, the configuration folder is placed at `config` (based on the current working directory) but can be changed by using the argument `-c`.

 ## backupsPath